geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-11-04-A-look-into-authentication-Passwords.md

 ## Passwords transmitted over the network

 You may think oh yes but passwords are surely no longer transmitted, or they are transmitted in a very secure way, but unfortunately that is NOT the case.
 Many software systems still transmit the password and are poorly protected.
-Now systems use methods to mitigate that risk like SQL uses certificates, but most people click the trust certificate button, similarly RDP uses NLA but again some folks turn off NLA, so even where there are mitigations they are often disabled by the user
+Now systems use methods to mitigate that risk like SQL uses certificates, but most people click the trust certificate button, similarly RDP uses Network Level Authentication (NLA) but again some folks turn off NLA, so even where there are mitigations they are often disabled by the user.
+NLA requires authentication before access to the rdp port (3389) is granted.

 ### SQL Server